Randomise Alone, Reach as a Team: Appendix for

 Since $v_j \neq u_j$, the game moves to $\bot$.
 Thus, the probability of going to $\top$ would be less than $3/4$, which is a contradiction.
 Thus, $v_j$ must equal $u_j$.
 Let us call this vertex $c_j$.

 \textbf{Step 2: The vertices $(c_1, \ldots, c_k)$ form a clique}.
 We argue that for any two indices $i \neq j$, there is an edge between $c_i$ and $c_j$.
-Suppose there is no edge (Note that the graph is simple and does not have a self-loop.
-Thus, $c_i$ and $c_j$ may be equal).
+Suppose there is no edge between them.
 Consider the deterministic strategy of the opponent that always chooses $(i, j)$.
-The team then plays the pair $(c_i, c_j)$ with probability greater than $1/4$ (since both are dominant vertices).
-Because the edge is missing, the game moves to $\bot$.
+The team plays the pair $(c_i, c_j)$ with probability greater than $1/4$ (since both are dominant vertices).
+Because the edge is missing (If $c_i=c_j$, the edge is still missing because the graph does not contain self-loop), the game moves to $\bot$.
 Again, this implies the winning probability is less than $3/4$, which is a contradiction.
 Thus, vertices $(c_1, \ldots, c_k)$ form a clique. \end{proof}

 Combining these two lemmas, we conclude the main theorem that the threshold problem is $\NP$-hard.